na-na-hi/renget/archive/crustcrunchJB.md

 These jailbreaks are amalgamations of other jailbreaks I have found combined with some of my own original prompts.
 If you see a prompt in this rentry that you wrote and would like to be credited for, send me an email and I will be happy to add it.

-All of these jailbreaks use **only** the jailbreak and Assistant Prefill fields.
-The Main Prompt and NSFW Prompt fields are empty, with "NSFW Encouraged" checked.
-My Temperature / Top K / Top P settings are always kept to default (1.00 / 0 / 1.00).
-These were tested only on SillyTavern, I do not know how they will function on other front ends.

-These jailbreaks are intended for use with a Claude 2 API Key / Claude 2 proxy, **not** Slaude2 / Clewd / the https://claude.ai website.

 I write all of my jailbreaks to use **third-person present tense perspective** in the roleplay.
 If you would like to use a different perspective, simply edit those lines of the jailbreak.

 This document is subject to change / expand as I experiment with more jailbreaks.